SunDocker/SunDocker/README.md

 ![homepagePicture1](pics/v2-b4fa1163d7c6f7bb2d246eb1a7bb6b50.jpg)
 ## Can I help you ?
 ### :star: Have a look at my *learning resources* about computer ?
-- [Click here](https://github.com/SunDocker/MyComputerLearningResources) linking to my repository that stores my learning resources
+- [MyComputerLearningResources](https://github.com/SunDocker/MyComputerLearningResources) the link to my repository that stores my learning resources
 - There are ***all my notes*** about `computer learning` in this repository
 ### :star: Would like to see *my projects* about Java ?
 - [A4Paper](https://github.com/SunDocker/A4Paper) --- An application for reciting words